 Brian Grupe is relocating to Boston, MA in April to become the New England Outreach Coordinator.
 He's looking for places to stay as he crosses the country on I-80.
-Surrounding areas could be considered; e-mail him to discuss!
+Surrounding areas could be considered; email us to discuss!

 April 10 - Thursday - Salt Lake

-If you are in the northeast, feel free to drop Brian a line -- brian (at) veganoutreach (dot) org.
+If you are in the northeast, feel free to drop us a line – info (at) veganoutreach (dot) org.

 Striking at the Roots: A Practical Guide to Animal Activism

 Animal advocate Mark Hawthorne has written a new book, Striking at the Roots.
 Anyone looking for ideas about how to help animals or guidance about how to do things in the most effective way will find this book packed full of information.
 Hawthorne devotes the entire first chapter to effective leafleting.
 You can read more reviews and order the book here.

 Product of the Week

 This week's pick comes directly from the VO office: Celebration Roast by Field Roast, and all we can say is, "WOW!"
 Jon Camp said, "This might be the best mock meat I've ever tasted!"
 We only wish more of their products were available here.

 Notes from Our Members

 story with everyone and to Wayne